sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-4-methods-with-params.rst

    <a href="https://www2.cs.uic.edu/~i101/doc/SimpleTurtle.html" target="_blank">javadoc (documentation) file</a>

 Try some of the methods above in the turtle code below.
 You can see all the methods that are inherited in Turtle in this |javadoc (documentation) file|.

 Methods are said to be **overloaded** when there are multiple methods with the same name but a different **method signature**, where it requires a different number or type of parameters.
-For example, we have two different forward methods, forward() with no parameters and forward(100) which has a parameter that tells it how much to move forward.
+For example, we have two different forward methods, forward() with no parameters and forward(25) which has an int parameter that tells it how much to move forward.
 If there is more than one parameter, then the values given to the method need to correspond to the order and types in the method signature.

 |CodingEx| **Coding Exercise**